julian-hecker/Gridify.scss/README.md

+## Contributions
+Please feel free to contribute to the project with suggestions, issues, bug reports, as well as pull requests!

 ## Demo / Testing
 An [example codepen is available](Not yet actually, please wait for a bit!) trying out all the features.